-Verilog can be used to test HDL designs by simulating their operation.
+In addition to using HDLs to design hardware, they can also be used to test these designs by simulating their operation.
 A simulation consists of the module being tested (called the Design Under Test or DUT) that is instantiated in another module called a testbench.
 The testbench applies inputs to the DUT and checks its outputs: